rohanlaub/rohanlaub/README.md

 # 👋 Hi there, I'm Rohan
 <p>
   <i>Statistics are extracted from my public activity and doesn't reflect completely the work with my clients.
-Feel free to <a href="" target="_blank">contact me</a> if you want to know more about my skills.</i>
+Feel free to <b>contact me</b> if you want to know more about my skills.</i>
 </p>

 <img align="left" width="47%" src="https://github-readme-stats.vercel.app/api?username=rohanlaub&show_icons=true&theme=gruvbox" />